Hossin-Azmoud/Blade/NOTES.md

     [...]
 Work on colors and UI. -> Working Here.
     [...]  add the file browser.
     [*] command Mode so we can add vim bindings.
-    [] add types for c and python so u can add new types and colorize them differantly.
     [] ability to delete files
     [] ability to create/delete directories.
+    [] add types for c and python so u can add new types and colorize them differantly.
+    [] CD command to change the current dir..
     ```
         // PROMPT EXAMPLE:
             COMMAND > CMD_BUFFER